Frequently Asked Questions

 The American Indian Library Association is a membership action group that addresses the library-related needs of American Indians and Alaska Natives.
 We are an affiliate of the American Library Association.
 Our members are individuals and institutions interested in working to improve library services to American Indians and Alaska Natives in every type of library.
-AILA is also committed to disseminating information about these issues to the broader profession.
+AILA is committed to disseminating information about Native Americans and addressing issues affecting Native people to the broader profession.
 AILA holds business meetings twice a year in conjunction with the American Library Association.
 It publishes the American Indian Libraries Newsletter.

 There are two sets of goals provided here, as reported in the booklet Equal Voices Many Choices: Ethnic Library Organizations Respond to ALA’s Goal 2000.
 The first is a listing of AILA’s ongoing goals and activities.
 The second is AILA’s response to ALA Goal 2000, a document defining ways in which the American Library Association will support the public’s right to a free and open information society.

-AILA was founded in 1979 in conjunction with the White House Pre-Conference on Indian Library and Information Services on or near Reservations.
+AILA was founded in 1979 in conjunction with the White House Pre-Conference on Indian Library and Information Services on or near Reservations as an affiliate of the American Library Association.
 At the time, there was increasing awareness that library services for Native Americans were inadequate.
 Individuals as well as the government began to organize to remedy the situation.